How to Write an Effective Call-to-Action that Converts

 In a blog post, a writer doesn’t need design skills to incorporate a CTA.
 Use bold formatting, brackets or some other text-based design element to make the copy stand out.
-This is good to use if you want to highlight other internal blog or gated content.
+This is good to use if you want to highlight other internal blogs or gated content to increase engagement.

-This Kissmetrics blog explains that CTAs should appear on different places on your website, depending on where a prospect is in the decision process.
+CTAs should appear in different places on your website, depending on where a prospect is in the decision-making process.

 CTAs also commonly appear at the end of blog posts to create a more meaningful impact for users after they’ve digested all the content.
 A CTA in the middle of a post could also be distracting, and a user may forget to go back to it after finishing the post.